colinhiggs/pyramid-jsonapi/docs/source/developing.rst

 Docuemntation is built using sphinx.
 This is done automatically using Travis for certain builds (e.g. tagged releases) and pushed to the *gh-pages* branch.

-Note that the documentation uses the *sphinx-rtd-theme* which may need to be installed before the documentation can be built.
+Note that the documentation uses the *sphinx-rtd-theme* which is installed by buildout.

 To manually build the documentation:

 .. code-block:: bash

-  # Generate package documentation automatically
-  sphinx-apidoc -T -e -o docs/source/apidoc pyramid_jsonapi

-  # Generate documentation of configuration options (pyramid inifile)
-  python -c 'import pyramid_jsonapi.settings as pjs; s = pjs.Settings({}); print(s.sphinx_doc())' >docs/source/apidoc/settings.inc

-  # Build sphinx documentation
-  cd doc
-  make html # or some other supported target.
+  docs/sphinx.sh

+Documentation will be written to `target/doc/build/`